-4. If you are providing the robots.txt file as a static response, complete the URIMAP definition to specify the file location and the other information which CICS Web support needs to construct responses.
-"Completing a URIMAP definition for a static response to an HTTP request for CICS as an HTTP server" on page 103 guides you through this process.
-For example, the following URIMAP definition attributes could be specified to provide a robots.txt file which was created using the EBCDIC code page 037 and stored in the /u/cts/CICSHome directory:
+4. If you are providing the robots.txt file as a static response, complete the URIMAP definition to specify the file location and the other information that CICS web support uses to construct responses.
+"Specifying URIMAP attributes for a static response to HTTP requests" on page 103 guides you through this process.
+For example, you might specify the following URIMAP attributes to provide a robots.txt file that was created using the EBCDIC code page 037 and stored in the /u/cts/CICSHome directory: